bradp/vv/README.md

 Props to [Vinsanity](https://github.com/Vinsanity) for these instructions.
 If you're having issues, please see [this issue](https://github.com/bradp/vv/issues/33).

+## Adding tab-completion to `vv`

+Currently, `vv` supports tab-completion of arguments and options in both bash and ZSH.
+To enable this, you'll first want to make sure you're on the most current version of `vv`.
+Then simply add `source $( echo $(which vv)-completions)` to the end of your .bash_profile, .bashrc or .zshrc.

 ## Updating

 vv is currently under development, and you'll probably want the latest and greatest version at all times.